gbigwood/Bytes-To-Bitmap/README.md

 Bytes from the input file are represented as black and white pixels.
 Sometimes due to rounding, we must fill in some pixels, but there are no remaining bytes in the input file.
-We therefore represent these pixels using ablue colour.
+We therefore represent these pixels using a blue colour.

 ## References